lucaleonect/nqa_server/docs/solver.md

   "g_vector": [...],           // optional
   "energy_shift": 0.0,        // optional float (defaults to zero)
   "study_name": "custom-id",  // optional string, sanitized to [A-Za-z0-9._-]
-  "cuda_device": 0             // optional, overrides global default
+  "cuda_device": 0,            // optional, overrides global default
+  "study_args": {             // optional Optuna CLI overrides passed through to master.py
+    "num_trials": 200,
+    "mcmc_num_samples_max": 64
   }
+}
 ```

 All numeric arrays are interpreted as lists of floats.
 Omit `h_vector` and/or `g_vector` to default to zero fields.
 The solver verifies `J_matrix` is square and that optional vectors have the matching length before dispatching Optuna.
-Hyperparameters such as trial counts and per-trial runtime currently use the defaults baked into `nqa/master.py`.
+Hyperparameters such as trial counts and per-trial runtime use the defaults baked into `nqa/master.py` unless callers override them via the `study_args` object.

 ### Response Schema